 But if you don't want to get wet but still want to explore the submarine scenery, Matahi Excursions in Rangiroa offer glass bottom boat tours.
 See the breath-taking array of fish on your trip through to the Tiputa Pass.

 Experience some of the beautiful cusine the Tuamotu's have to offer.
 For a menu that stray's from the typical "raw fish and coconut milk" diet; try Chex Lili, situated on the eastern tip of Avatoru and run by a lady from Madagascar.
 Experience the well prepared daily specials, including chicken in Creole sauce and Tuna tartare.

 Taste the beutiful menu at Vaimario; the extensive menu takes in seafood, meat and pizza and combines French tradition with an eye for local flavours.
 Taste the irresistable crepe au miel de Rangiroa (pancake with local honey).

 A favourite haunt of hungry divers, Mitivai is conveniently located between two dive shops.
 Mitivai is one of Rangiroa's trusted spots for lunch and serves fine food to accompany the wonderful lagoon views.
 Experience their yummy burgers, copious salads and freshly grilled fish.

 The Marquesas Islands are known for its natural wonders.
 Even now some of the islands remain virtually untouched since the era of European exploration.
-Towering mountains dissapear into the clouds and waterfalls so high that most of the falling water evaporates as it decends.
+Towering mountains disappear into the clouds and waterfalls so high that most of the falling water evaporates as it descends.

 The southernmost cluster of islands, the Australs boast beautiful beaches and breathtaking landscapes.
 It's easy to understand what makes them special; their isolation, the untouched look and their deeply authentic nature.